 About PAL Ottawa

-PAL Ottawa is a unique resource for arts professionals in all disciplines who, due to age-related challenges, disability, and/or low income struggle to maintain a decent standard of living in their senior years.
+PAL Ottawa is a vital resource—a lifeline—for artists and arts workers in all disciplines who, due to age, low income and, in some cases, disability, struggle to maintain a decent style of life in their senior years.

 To provide seniors in the Capital who work(ed) in the arts sector with affordable housing and personal support in a creative, caring community.

 Seniors residing in the Capital who work(ed) in the arts sector are assured of access to affordable housing and personal support in a creative, caring community – so they can continue to live, create and inspire.